 Great place for a walk and to watch birds, particularly puffins.
 200,000 plus birds can be seen on the cliffs from April to August.
-New visitor centre with indoor discovery zone.
+New visitor centre (costs £6 when open or free to members) with indoor discovery zone.

 Walk through stunning pine woodland around the reservoir, which would only be 1.5 miles max, a path the whole way round so pushchair friendly.
 Excellent for kids dogs and anyone wanting a lovely walk!
 Theres a stream for paddling and grassy spots for pic nics.